karmab/kcli/docs/index.rst

 You can specify disconnected_ca content, or let it undefined for the CA content to be fetched on the fly

-The default prefix where the ocp content is expected to be synced is ocp4, but you can use the parameter ``disconnected_prefix``\ to specify a different one

 Note that you will also need to sync the following images on the registry:

 -  quay.io/karmab/curl:multi